Preparing for Your MRI Enterography/Small Bowel Exam

 The small intestine is 23 feet long and when empty of food and fluid it appears as a deflated balloon when imaged.
 For better visualization, physicians need to inflate the small bowel and patients may be instructed to drink up to 1500mL (6 cups) of an oral prep between 1 - 2 hours to distend the bowel loops.
 The volume of oral prep you may be instructed to drink will be determined by your physician.

-Your oral prep might be a flavored beverage that contains sugar alcohols such as sorbitol and mannitol or a barium sulfate suspension that also contains sorbitol.
+Your oral prep might be a flavored beverage containing sugar alcohols such as sorbitol and mannitol or a barium sulfate suspension containing sorbitol.
 The intestines do not easily absorb these sugar alcohols.
 When ingested, fluids such as water are absorbed by the body, sent to the kidneys, and excreted as urine before it can reach the terminal ileum.
 This leaves the small bowel poorly distended, not unlike a deflated balloon.
 The sugar alcohols of the oral prep will help the small bowel to retain fluids and remain fully distended for the imaging exam.

 Without adequate distension, the images your physician reads may be less accurate, potentially leading to a misdiagnosis or the need for additional imaging.